weekplan/www/_posts/2014-05-03-cogitorama-a-tool-to-raise-your-self-awareness.md

 I prefix the positive keywords with a +, and the negative ones with a –.

-&nbsp;

 ## The Cogitorama extension for Week Plan

-In WeekPlan, you can enable an extension to be able to use the Cogitorama concept, it looks like that:
+In Week Plan, you can enable an extension to be able to use the Cogitorama concept, it looks like that:

 ![Cogitorama](/assets/images/uploads/924-ff246f89d866b6ff607365df0104d81f.png)